 Rin gbere gbere ko ma ba da ire wonyi nu…

-This verse is to explain how man should react to wealth, and how to take care of the goddess and lastly, its benefits.
+This verse is to explain how a man should react to wealth, how to take care of the goddess and lastly, its benefits.
 The verse is an illustration of the experience of Orunmila when he went searching for the goddess of wealth at Oja Ejigbo mon’kun.

 Source: Oyasogo Abiodun